jasjeev013/ML_Learning/README.md

 10 Deployement Using EC2 Instance & Docker Image in AWS
 11. Deployment through Azure instance & Docker COntainer in Azure

+## ------------------ Section 49 ------------------

+1. Started with the Network Security Project - Made directories & files 2.Created the exception handling, logging & Setup.py with requirements.txt
+3. Added the ETL Pipeline with Pushing data.csv into MongoDB